 - Credits document transactions going out of an account.
 They are recorded on the right side of the general ledger.

 The key to debits and credits is having them match so that they balance your books.
 Debits are money coming into your company, and credits are money going out of your company.

-This information may also be used by lenders for bank loans, by the Canadian Revenue Agency (or Revenu Quebec in the province of Quebec) for taxes, and by investors to check the health of a business.
+This information may also be used by lenders for bank loans, by the Canadian Revenue Agency (or Revenue Quebec in the province of Quebec) for taxes, and by investors to check the health of a business.

 Debits and credits are the key to the double-entry accounting system.
 For it to work, you must have a debit and a credit for each transaction.
 If there isn’t, your books will be a mess, and none of your financial statements will be accurate.

-5 types of accounts and how debits and credits affect them
+Five types of accounts and how debits and credits affect them

 In your general ledger, there are five main accounts small business owners should know.
 These accounts are records of business transactions used to organize the records systematically.
 Some of these accounts also have sub-accounts to further organize the records.
 The sub-accounts allow you to track your records more accurately to gain a detailed understanding of where your money is really going or coming from.

-The five accounts you should know are:
+The five accounts you need to know are:

 Assets in a business are anything that adds value to your business.
 They can be physical, such as a company car or a computer, and non-physical, such as a trademark.

 You can add sub-accounts to help organize your asset account.
 Some common sub-accounts for assets include: